 Both civil lawsuits and criminal charges for California nursing home abuse can be brought against:

-- People who work directly with the elderly as caregivers at nursing homes (such as nurses, certified nursing assistants, etc.);
+- People who work directly with the elderly as caregivers at nursing homes (such as nurses, certified nursing assistants, and other staffing.);

 - Administrators or other people responsible for supervising nursing home staff, and/or

 - In some cases, the owners or operators of the nursing home.5